james2doyle/ohdoylerules.com/content/snippets/animation-events-in-javascript.md

-/*
+---
-Title: Detect Animation Events in Javascript
+Title: "Detect Animation Events in Javascript"
-Description: Detect Animation Events in Javascript
+Description: "Detect Animation Events in Javascript"
-Date: 2013-05-31
+Date: "2013-05-31"
-Category: Snippets,Web
+Category: "Snippets"
-Template: post
+Template: "post"
-Keywords: detect, animation, events, javascript
+Keywords: ["detect", "animation", "events", "javascript"]
-*/
+---

 Whenever I am doing animations that have javascript and CSS, most of the time, I want an callback to fire in javascript when the animations are complete.
 I have used this event for modals and little UI plugins.
 Normally, I would have a start event(click or touch) that just adds a class that has a CSS animation attached to it.
 Lets say we have a class called 'on'.